tweag/python-monorepo-example/content/blog/2022-08-18-nixos-specialisation.md

 packages and requirements.
 This would create a hard separation without using multiple operating systems.
 However, by default, such a setup would be more practical than secure.
-While your users would only exist in one specialisation at a time, both users data are stored on the same partition, so one user could be exploited by an attacker to reach the other user's data.
+While your users would only exist in one specialisation at a time, both users' data are stored on the same partition, so one user could be exploited by an attacker to reach the other user's data.
 In a follow-up blog post, I will describe a secure setup using multiple encrypted partitions with different passphrases,